Wenanita Angang

-Wenanita Angang is a Malaysian model and beauty pageant titleholder who was crowned Miss World Malaysia 2022.
+Wenanita Angang (born 8 May 1996) is a Malaysian model and beauty pageant titleholder who was crowned Miss World Malaysia 2022.
 She represented her country at Miss World 2023.

 Prior to becoming Miss World Malaysia 2022, she won Miss Planet Malaysia in 2016 and was first runner-up in Batumi, Georgia.
 In 2018, she won the title of Unduk Ngadau Kuala Penyu in her hometown, Sabah, Malaysia.
 She went on to represent Malaysia at Miss Tourism and Culture Universe 2019, where she finished as second runner-up.
 As the winner of Miss World Malaysia 2022, Angang represented her country at Miss World 2023, and reached the top 40.

 Pageantry

 Busak Mosongon 2016

 Angang's first pageant was Busak Mosongon 2016.
 Busak Mosongon (loosely translated to mean Beautiful Flower), is a beauty contest held during the Odou Bakanjar festival, celebrated by the Tatana community in Sabah, where participants are judged by their portrayal of Tatana’s ancient and disappearing customs and practices.
 Here, she placed as first runner-up in her first pageant.